 Code of Ethics

-DAAR follow’s the National Association of REALTORS® Code of Ethics.
+DAAR follows the National Association of REALTORS® Code of Ethics.
 Adopted in 1913, it was one of the first code of ethical duties adopted by any business group.
 The Code ensures that consumers are served by requiring REALTORS® to cooperate with each other in furthering clients’ best interests.

-To check whether you took the course during the current cycle which began on January 1st, 2019 and now ends on December 31st, 2021, visit Check Code of Ethics Status.
+To check whether you took the course during the current cycle which began on January 1st, 2022 and ends on December 31st, 2024, visit Check Code of Ethics Status.

 Also, please familiarize yourself with the important changes recently enacted by NAR.
 DAAR encourages all members to take the new NAR simulation training by visiting the virtual town of Fairhaven, which confronts discrimination in the home-buying process.

-Training may be completed through local REALTOR® associations or through another method, such as home study, correspondence, classroom courses, or online courses.
 Read the consequences for failing to complete Code of Ethics training.